T. S. Stribling: Vaiden trilogy

 The Forge introduces many of the characters who reappear in the next two novels but does not have a single protagonist.
 Among these is veteran Miltiades "Milt" Vaiden, who had previously been overseer on a major plantation, although he was son of a poor white blacksmith, Jimmie Vaiden.
 Col. Milt, as he is known, served as an officer in the Confederacy during the Civil War and returns home to struggle to make a place for himself.
-Finding work, Vaiden soon also finds a woman who he wants to marry, as a means to reach his dreams.
-She rejects him, choosing a richer man.
+Finding work, Vaiden soon also finds a woman who he wants to marry, as a means to achieve his dreams.
+She chooses to marry a richer man instead.
 Vaiden meets and marries another girl, middle-class Ponny BeShears.
 While he is not so attracted to her, he learns she will gain a nice inheritance after her father dies.
-He hopes this will help push him into the mercantile class.
+He hopes this will help put him into the mercantile class.
 The background is based on changes in the post-war era, after slavery is abolished.
 White Southerners attempt to control the changing social and political landscape of free labor and black enfranchisement, in part through such vigilante groups as the Ku Klux Klan (KKK), which Vaiden also joins.

 Stribling's most famous novel is The Store (1932), the second book in The Vaiden Trilogy.
 It won a Pulitzer Prize for the Novel in 1933.
-It returns to Col. Miltiades "Milt" Vaiden, as he is known by this time in the post-Reconstruction era of the 1880s.
+It concerns Col. "Milt" Vaiden, as he is known by this time in the post-Reconstruction era of the 1880s.
 He has established himself as a prominent business figure in Florence.
 The South is developing a new economic and social order, with more businesses and industries, such as textile mills, being established.
-Throughout the course of novel, Vaiden cultivates a reputation for honesty and square dealing, while he also chooses opportune moments to lie and steal.
-His successes and failures in the arena of commerce contribute much to the dynamics of the storyline.
+Throughout the course of novel, Vaiden cultivates a reputation for honesty and fair dealing, while he also chooses opportune moments to lie and steal.
+His commercial successes and failures contribute much to the dynamics of the story.
 He becomes a merchant and banker.

-Meanwhile, it is revealed that, as a young man, Miltiades had raped Gracie, a mixed-race black girl working for his family.
+Meanwhile, it is revealed that, as a young man, Milt had raped Gracie, a mixed-race black girl working for his family.
 His own father Jimmie Vaiden had forced her enslaved mother into sex, so Gracie is his half-sister.
 Gracie became pregnant after Militades's assault, and gave birth to a boy she named Toussaint (after a hero of the Haitian Revolution).
-Her son is three-quarters white by descent.
+Her son is three-quarters white by ancestry.